-Violence caused by hate is ever growing as the world spirals into further confusion and divide.
-Through uncomfortable conversations and with support and activism, we can choose to stop the hate and look towards implementing positive growth in the world.
+Violence caused by hate is ever-growing as the world spirals into further confusion and division.
+Through uncomfortable conversations and with support and activism, we can choose to stop the hate and look toward implementing positive growth in the world.

 May is Asian American Pacific Islander Cultural Heritage Month.
 To kick off the month with reverence and positivity for our AAPI brothers and sisters, our painters, Charlie Pratt, and Elio Martinez hung above the busy streets of Soho to hand paint this important and celebratory campaign for Spotify.
 The bright and bold artwork was designed by Taiwan-born, Shanghai-raised artist Jocelyn Tsaih.